DoubleRRL/Tesla-Robotaxi-Fleet-Dashboard-Compton/README.md

 # Start the development environment
 npm run dev

-# In a new terminal, launch vehicle simulators
+# In a new terminal, launch vehicle simulators (with delays to prevent race conditions)
-./launch-sims.sh
+./launch-sims-delayed.sh
 ```

 ### Access the Dashboard
 Open [http://localhost:3000](http://localhost:3000) in your browser.

+### ✅ Current Status
+**All systems operational!** The dashboard is fully functional with:
+- ✅ 15 vehicle simulators running and emitting real-time updates
+- ✅ Real-time vehicle tracking on OpenStreetMap
+- ✅ Interactive route creation and vehicle assignment
+- ✅ Advanced controls (lock, unlock, emergency stop, reroute)
+- ✅ Fleet analytics and monitoring

 ## 🎮 How to Use